 Operation, diagnosis service and repair of hybrid-electric and electric vehicles, including technician and responder safety.
 Operation, diagnosis, service and repair of light-duty diesel vehicles.
 Discussion of ethanol, propane, compressed natural gas (CNG), fuel cells and other alternative fuels included.

-Prerequisite: Prerequisite or concurrent enrollment: AT 101 or 107, AT 133, 212 and CMST& 210.
+Prerequisite: AT 101 or 107; AT 133, AT 212 and CMST& 210.